odoo/odoo/doc/setup/install.rst

 .. warning:: The Enterprise git repository **does not contain the full Odoo
     source code**.
 You need to clone both the Community and Enterprise repository to have a working Odoo installation.
-The Download_ page contains the entire source code but is not updateable as easily.
+The Download_ page contains the entire source code, but it is less convenient in terms of keeping things up-to-date.

 Installing dependencies